FIVE MOST SURPRISING FINDS

 The Networks That Made It Possible

 The Black homeschooling movement did not emerge in isolation.
-It was enabled by a growing infrastructure of organizations, curricula, and communities designed to support Black families in educating their children at home.
+A growing infrastructure of organizations, curricula, and communities now supports Black families educating their children at home.
 These organizations receive no federal funding, no union support, and virtually no media coverage.
-Yet they are changing Black education more fundamentally than any policy initiative of the last thirty years:
+Yet they are changing Black education more fundamentally than any policy initiative of the last thirty years.

 The Puzzle and the Solution